coder/docs/workspaces/workspace-templates/templates.md

 #### workspace.specs.kubernetes.run-as-group.value

-Sets the `runAsGroup` attribute on the workspace pod, which controls the GID used within containers.
+Sets the `runAsGroup` attribute on the workspace's PodSecurityContext, which controls the GID used within the workspace container.
 The value must be a numeric GID.

 If not specified, this defaults to a GID specified by the container runtime, as specified in the [Kubernetes